 - Houseplants grow slowly in December light, so reduce watering by half until active growth resumes.
 Hold off on fertilizing as well.

 - If your plants seem a little worse for the wear after winter ends, provide them with more sunlight, fresh air, and frequent bathing.

 More Houseplant Care Tips

-- Save the water from cooking pasta.
+- Save the (unsalted) water from cooking pasta.
 Let it cool, then use it to water houseplants.
+Only use it if the pasta water is UNSALTED.
 The plants will appreciate the starchy supplement.
-(If the soil of your houseplants get algae, loosen the dirt in your pots periodically.)
+(If algae appears on the soil of your houseplants, loosen the dirt in your pots periodically.)

 - Open the doors and windows when temperatures permit to give your house a change of air.
 This will benefit you and your houseplants.